dubslow/NoobChessDBPy/README.md

 CDB is this: https://www.chessdb.cn/queryc_en/ altho it goes by so many names that the package name is longer for unambiguity.
 Nevertheless in context it shall simply be called CDB.

+The two basic actions on CDB are "query" and "queue".
+A query is a read-op, requesting information, moves, scores, on a given position, whatever the db already knows.
+A queue is a write-op, requesting for the CDB backend to store a given position, and run some initial analysis for storage.
+(Queueing already-known positions results in the backend refreshing child nodes, re-backprogating new scores and other info.)

-See `scripts/` for basic usage examples, together with `help()` on the imports demonstrated therein.
+See `scripts/` and docstrings therein for basic usage examples, together with `help()` on the imports demonstrated therein.
+For queries, a basic "query args" script is given, as well as slightly fancier "mass query breadth first" type stuff.
+For queues, there's several basic examples of pasting various formats into commandline args in various ways, or reading positions from PGN files for mass queuing.

 No promises of utility.
 Feedback welcome, via this repo or Stockfish Discord.